elgecaro/elgecaro.github.io/index.md

 ## Introduction

 <img src="assets/images/caroline.jpg" alt="Photo" hspace="20" width="30%" align="right"/>
 My name is Caroline and this is my fourth year studying the Nordic Languages at Helsinki University.
+I'm interested in linguistics (especially when it comes to the Swedish language), computer science, geography and also sustainable development.

 I have been studying *Computer Science* as one of my minors, and have also started taking some courses  in *Language Technology*.
 Therefore this website will be dedicated for Computer Science and Language Technology-related content.